Eight Great Sources for Charity Funding

 - Businesses might offer matching donations as part of your crowdfunding fundraiser.

 - Beyond the dollars they direct your way, businesses often spend just as much (sometimes more) promoting their partnership as your organization does.
-In other words, they give you free publicity.
+In other words, they give you publicity.
 This can boost your revenue from other sources, including donations made by individual customers of the business.

 - Businesses may provide volunteer grant programs that enable employees and others to more easily volunteer hours to your organization.